rseah145/smw-term2/lesson_6/Practical.md

 ![image](../images/Pasted%20image%2020230815112721.png)
 ![image](../images/Pasted%20image%2020230815112812.png)

-3. In the rules tab, ensure the default entry "\<Dynamic\>" is unchecked
+3. In the rules tab, ensure the default entry "\<Dynamic\>" is unchecked and click on the "Add" button to bring up the Security rule wizard